AceDataCloud/SunoAPI/docs/suno_tasks_api_integration_guide.md

 }
 ```

-The response contains multiple fields, the request field is the request body when initiating the task, and the response field is the response body returned after the task is completed.
+The response contains multiple fields, the request field is the request body when initiating the task, while the response field is the response body returned after the task is completed.
 The field descriptions are as follows.

 - `id`, the ID of the task that generated this song, used to uniquely identify this song generation task.
 - `request`, the request information in the song task.